guozhiyu/tpu_tutorial/README.md

  * Free: If you have Google TPU research cloud membership, it is totally free.

 ## Disadvantage of Using TPU
- * Not easy to use for TF 1.X and Pytorch, only easy for TF 2.X
+ * Not easy to use for TF 1.X and Pytorch, only easy for TF 2.X, I don't know about JAX/Flax.

 ## How to use it freely:
 I find there are five feasible ways: